 Taking the limit, we have that because $\Delta$ is sifted.
 Fix $j$, the functor $i\mapsto A^i\otimes_RA^j$ is an fpqc hypercover of $A\otimes_RA^j$.
 It follows that the limit of the above diagram is equivalent to $A\otimes_R A$.
 This shows that the functor $A\mapsto I_A$ has hyperdescent in the fpqc topology.
 Then, the hyperdescentness of the functor $A\mapsto I_A\otimes_AI_A$ can be deduced from the following exact sequence

-We conclude that $\LL_{(-)/R}$ has fpqc hyperdescent. \end{proof} \begin{lem} Let $X/S$ be a relative stack, with a cotangent complex $\LL_{X/S}$.
+We conclude that $\LL_{(-)/R}$ has fpqc hyperdescent. \end{proof} \begin{lem} Let $X/S$ be a relative stack in the fpqc topology, with a cotangent complex $\LL_{X/S}$.
 Assume that $X$ satisfies one of the following conditions: \begin{enumerate} \item The diagonal $\Delta_{X/S}:X\rightarrow X\times_SX$ is representable by a relative algebraic space; \item $X$ can be written in the form of $X\simeq\colim_{j\in J}\spec R_j$, for which any $\spec R_j$ is formally \'etale over $X$, and $J$ is sifted. \end{enumerate} Then the following natural map

 is an equivalence, where the index runs over the $\infty$-category $\aff_{X/S}$ consisting of all commutative diagrams